C.A.S.E. Academy

 The Results are in…and it’s working!

-In 3 years of piloting our methods and a unique 2-year collaboration with University of Oklahoma and Oklahoma state Department of Health Services, the Academy exceeded goals and are thrilled with the outcomes.
+After a unique two-year collaboration with the University of Oklahoma and the Oklahoma State Department of Health, the Academy exceeded goals and are thrilled with the outcomes

 Participants ranked their satisfaction with the Academy as very high.
 Both interns and master’s level mental health professionals valued the training content, supervision, and resources provided.
 This supports the Academy’s goal of building the workforce!